ShelbyNP/Odin-recipes/README.md

 # Odin-recipes

-Odin recipes project for Odin project
+<p>This is the first official project for the Odin Project.
+<p>The intent of this project is to practice using HTML to create a webpage with several recipes in different files.